wiggitywhitney/mcp-commit-story/docs/telemetry.md

 # Telemetry and Observability

-This document describes the telemetry and observability capabilities of the MCP Journal system, built on OpenTelemetry standards.
+This document describes the telemetry and observability capabilities of the MCP Commit Story system, built on OpenTelemetry standards.

 ## Overview

-The MCP Journal implements comprehensive observability through OpenTelemetry, providing:
+The MCP Commit Story implements comprehensive observability through OpenTelemetry, providing:

 - **Distributed Tracing**: Track requests through the AI → MCP → tool call pipeline
 - **Metrics Collection**: Monitor operation performance, success rates, and system health
 - **Structured Logging**: Correlate logs with traces for debugging
+- **Auto-Instrumentation**: Automatic tracing of HTTP requests, async operations, and more
 - **Multi-Exporter Support**: Send telemetry to console, OTLP, Prometheus, and other backends

 ## Configuration